Henry Moret: Career

 Moret first exhibited at the Paris Salon in 1880, presenting La plage de Locqueltas à marée basse; côte de Bretagne.
 He maintained contacts with Corroller, often returning to Brittany.
 In 1888, he arrived in Pont-Aven which had begun to attract a number of artists including Ernest de Chamaillard, Émile Jourdan, and Charles Laval, with Paul Gauguin playing the leading role.
 Moret was one of the first painters to move to nearby le Pouldu which soon became the new centre of attraction for the Pont-Aven artists.
 His work began to show signs of Symbolism, probably as a result of Gauguin's influence.

 After Gauguin left the area in 1891, Moret began to develop his own style.
-In 1895, he established a fruitful relationship with Paul Durand-Ruel who maintained a number of galleries in Paris, London and New York, with an emphasis on Impressionism.
-During their relationship, Moret completed over 600 paintings, many of which were exhibited in Paris and New York leading to a growing clientele for his work.
+In 1895, he established a fruitful relationship with Paul Durand-Ruel who maintained a number of galleries in Paris, London, and New York, with an emphasis on Impressionism.
+During their relationship, Moret completed over 600 paintings, many of which were exhibited in Paris and New York, leading to a growing clientele for his work.
 Moret also exhibited seven of his Breton paintings at the Salon des Indépendants.
 After 1900, Moret became more immersed in Impressionism, applying small flecks of paint to his work rather than the broad strokes favoured by the Pont-Aven artists.
 Increasingly he focused on landscapes where his light effects can be seen in the sunsets and storm scenes he painted around 1909.
 In addition to his oils for Durand-Ruel, he also completed some 800 watercolours and drawings.
 He died in Paris, aged 56.

+Private life

+In 1893, Moret met Célina Chatenet, a dressmaker whom he would eventually marry in 1910.
+She provided him financial support until his 1895 contract with Paul Durand-Ruel that relieved Moret of monetary concerns.